Typography of My Website

 - Yanone Kaffeesatz for headlines and shorter texts, as on the homepage

 Gentian Basic is an appealing typeface with serifs and an italic typeface, while Yanone Kaffeesatz is a sans serif typeface.
 Both fonts in combination offer a harmonious picture.

 On November 17, 2006, Oliver Reichenstein wrote on the Blog of Information Architects about the 100% Easy-2-Read Standard, this concept was new to me.
 At that time, the font on websites was consistently set too small.
 The browser standard has always been

 16px.
 But many pages use values between 10 and 12 pixels.

 After this blog post, designers started to increase the base font size.
 I even use

 18px for my floating text font.

 I load Gentium Basic in 400 and 700 and Yanone Kaffeesatz in 200 and 400.
-So I can put bold parts of the body text in 700 and the rest in 400.
-On the homepage, I only use Yanone Kaffeesatz and use for high-resolution displays (Retina) one Font size of 200, for all other displays 400.
+I can put bold parts of the body text in 700 and the rest in 400.
+On the homepage, I use Yanone Kaffeesatz.
+For high-resolution displays (Retina) I use a font width of 200, for all other displays 400.

 Tracking, Widows and Orphans

 Other Typographic Formatting

 I use more typographic formatting, such as centered verse blocks, and correct quotation marks for inline citations depending on the language.
 I’ve written myself a Jekyll plugin that ensures that

 1000 €, or